chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 ### Step 1: Creating the Dockerfile

-Using the text editor of your choice, create a new Dockerfile called `Dockerfile2`.
+Create a new Dockerfile called `Dockerfile2`.

 ```sh
 nano Dockerfile2
 ```

-The following Dockerfile will:
+This time, the Dockerfile will do the following:
 1. Use the `gcc-glibc` Chainguard Image as the builder stage;
 2. Set the current working directory of the image to `/usr/bin`;
-3. Copy our `hello.c` program code to the current directory;
+3. Copy our example `hello.c` program code to the current directory;
 4. Compile the program using `gcc` and name it `hello`;
 5. Begin a new stage using the `glibc-dynamic` Chainguard Image;
 6. Set the current working directory of the new image to `/usr/bin`;